 The Fundamentals of Resource Estimation: Decline Curve Analysis

 The timing of recovery (i.e., production) is a key factor of the present value of a given quantity of resource.
 The field of modeling which approximates the characteristic of production with respect to time is known as decline curve analysis.
 Its name is given by the universal observation that well, field, play, basin, and maybe even global production declines after an initial build-up and plateau.
-More advanced simulations of reservoir behavior, known as type curve analyses, are the domain of petroleum reservoir engineers — these will not be on the test.
+More advanced simulations of reservoir behavior, known as type curve analyses, are the domain of petroleum reservoir engineers.

-Figure 18: Idealized production behaviour of an oilfield
+Figure 19: Stylized production behavior of an oilfield

 Source: Höök M, Söderbergh B, Jakobsson K, Aleklett K. The evolution of giant oil field production behaviour.
 Nat.
 Resour.
 Res.
 18, 39–56.
 2009